Dargon789/kit/MIGRATION.md

 - @0xsequence/connect
 - @0xsequence/wallet-widget
 - @0xsequence/checkout
-- @0xsequence/react-hooks
+- @0xsequence/hooks

 ### Common hooks

-Common hooks have now been moved to their own package `@0xsequence/react-hooks`.
+Common hooks have now been moved to their own package `@0xsequence/hooks`.
 These hooks can be used to interface with various sequence services like Sequence API, Sequence Indexer, Sequence Metadata.

-**Deprecated data hooks have been removed and you are required to use hooks from react-hooks instead**
+**Deprecated data hooks have been removed and you are required to use hooks from @0xsequence/hooks instead**

 ### Providers